The essentials list: Actress Demi Moore shares her 7 everyday must-haves | CNN Underscored

 But Wonderbelly is just one of her self-care essentials.
 A firm believer in “prioritizing care for my mind, body and spirit starting from the inside out,” Moore rounds up seven of her everyday favorites for CNN Underscored.

 Moore raves that this compact beauty product, which is rich in antioxidants and vitamin C, is “great at night and all day.”
-Available in both matte and glossy finishes, this editor-loved balm helps deliver long-lasting lip moisture in six different scents such as Berry and Vanilla.
+Available in both matte and glossy finishes, this editor-loved balm helps deliver long-lasting lip moisture in six different scents, including Berry and Vanilla.
 “I always have it on hand and really find that it nourishes my lips, keeping them soft, smooth and hydrated,” she says.

 Related: 36 nightstand essentials our editors can’t sleep without

 “I love this basic tee,” Moore says of her beloved vintage white shirt.
 “It’s classic, comfortable and a wardrobe essential that I know I can always throw on to look and feel good.”
-Originally created in 2004 (and based on a classic thrift-store tee), this 100-percent cotton closet staple is famous for its heathered texture and softness.
+Originally created in 2004 (and based on a classic thrift store tee), this 100% cotton closet staple is famous for its heathered texture and softness.
 (Because it’s so lightweight, the J.Crew experts suggest washing it as if it were lingerie.)

 Related: 25 of our favorite Nordstrom spring fashion finds